programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 baseMap
 ```

-{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-09.png" alt="A map of police killings per 100K population using a log-scale" caption="Figure 09.
-The number of police killings per-100K population using a log-scale." %}
+{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-09.png" alt="A map of police killings per 100k using a log-scale" caption="Figure 09.
+The number of police killings per 100k using a log-scale." %}

 Normalizing the data dramatically changes the appearance of the map.
 The initial visualization suggested that the problem of police killing civilians was limited to a few counties, generally those with large populations.
 But when the data is normalized, it police killings of civilians seem far more widespread.
 The counties with the highest rates of killings are those with lower population numbers.
 Trying to illustrate this issue with charts or tables would not be nearly as effective.

-## Add an Information Box to the Map
+## Adding an Information Box to the Map

-In the process of creating the map above, you created vartious useful pieces of information: the number of people killed in each county by police, the county population, the rate of people killed, etc. Folium allows you to display such information in a floating box (using `folium.GeoJsonTooltip()`) that will show as the user moves their cursor over the map.
+In the process of creating the map above (Figure 9), you created various useful pieces of information: the number of people killed in each county by police, the county population, the rate of people killed, etc. Folium allows you to display such information in a floating information box (using `folium.GeoJsonTooltip()`) that will show as the user hovers their cursor across the map.
 This is very helpful, especially when examining areas one may not be familiar with – but it is a little complicated to get set up correctly.

 When Folium creates a choropleth map, it generates underlying GeoJSON data about each geographic region.
 You can see this data by saving it to a variable: